OrangeReaper/homeassistant/README.md

 I use Z-Wave <i>sensors</i> and either [Lightwave RF](#lightwave) or Tuya <i>switches</i>.

 <b>Presence Detection</b> After various experiments with BLE fob devices, WiFi detection, Google, Owntracks and BlueTooth detection I decided that all these methods are not reliable (and that BLE is currently immature, not to be trusted).
-These methods are also too slow to use to trigger events that need to happen quickly (eg turn on lights when arrive home)... so use a dedicated sensor when I need to do this.
-I opted to use Bluetooth only as described [Here](#presence).
+These methods are also too slow to use to trigger events that need to happen quickly (eg turn on lights when arrive home)... so I use a dedicated sensor when I need to do this.
+I opted to use a combination of Bluetooth and WiFi as described [Here](#presence).
 ([Life360](https://www.home-assistant.io/components/life360/) (introduced in Home Assistant release 0.95) did not track my wife's phone very well) [Owntracks](https://www.home-assistant.io/integrations/owntracks/) didn't work either.

 # <a name="top">Contents</a>